 You may think that because kratom is plant-based, it is safe to use.
 However, that seems to depend on how it’s used.
 According to studies, many people can use kratom with minimal side effects.4 But kratom dependence and addiction can still occur.4,5

 Also, kratom can have dangerous interactions when mixed with other drugs.
-Using kratom with other medications and illicit drugs increases the risk of toxic effects, including death.4,5 In 2016-2017, kratom was identified as a cause of death in 91 overdose deaths in the U.S.4 According to the FDA, most of these deaths involved the use of contaminated products or mixing kratom with other drugs such as heroin, fentanyl, cocaine, alcohol, benzodiazepines, morphine, and prescription opioids.
-Toxic kratom effects, including liver damage, can also occur when taking this substance with certain prescription medications, such as diphenhydramine (an antihistamine), and caffeine.5
+Using kratom with other medications and illicit drugs increases the risk of toxic effects, including death.4,5 According to the FDA, most Kratom-associated overdose deaths involved the use of contaminated products or mixing kratom with other drugs such as heroin, fentanyl, cocaine, alcohol, benzodiazepines, morphine and prescription opioids.
+Toxic kratom effects, including liver damage, can also occur when taking this substance with certain prescription medications, such as diphenhydramine (an antihistamine) and caffeine.5

 What are the Effects of Kratom in Low Doses?